 Which collections or works are you looking forward to sharing with your students?

 The California African American Museum (CAAM) has a very special exhibition by an artist named Adia Millet called Breaking Patterns.
 It’s gorgeous.
 There is also a retrospective of work by artist Ernie Barnes one of the premier African American artists of the 20th century.
 His work is very recognizable though you may not have known his name.
 Finally in collaboration with LACMA, CAAM is showing Plumbline: Charles White and the Contemporary.

 For those who are interested in learning more about the art world in Los Angeles, how would you recommend getting started?

-Start by taking my class Contemporary Los Angeles Art this winter.
+Visit as many museums and galleries as you can.
+Don’t be afraid to ask a lot of questions.
 Read art based publications like CARLA and Artillery.
-And if that leaves you wanting more, take my class Contemporary Los Angeles Art this winter.
+And if that leaves you wanting more, take my class Contemporary Los Angeles Art this summer.

 An Evening with Louise Sandhaus